 I believe in one, holy, catholic and apostolic church. . .

-First and foremost, marriage is seen as both the key and initial cell of society, and that includes the church (for a fuller study, go to www.vatica.va/english and tap the icon of St. Peter then go to John Paul II and look up his Apostolic exhortation Familiaris consortio).
+First and foremost, marriage is seen as both the key and initial cell of a society, and that includes the church (for a fuller study, do a Google search for St. John Paul II’s Apostolic exhortation Familiaris consortio).
 Marriage forms the bedrock on which all society is based by revealing the essential human interrelationships.
 That means marriage must be, like society, long lasting or permanent.
-It also means there better be a strong sense of fidelity to the relationship.
-It also means there better be an openness to extending the life of the relationship beyond its original partners and into the limitless future by doing what it takes to make children.
-It also means there better be some serious teamwork going on to make that happen, and that means a partnership in which both parties are equal in every sense of the word.
+It also means that there better be a strong sense of fidelity to the relationship.
+It also means that there better be an openness to extending the life of the relationship beyond its original partners and into the limitless future by doing what it takes to make children.
+It also means that there better be some serious teamwork going on to make that happen, and that means a partnership in which both parties are equal in every sense of the word.
 Such a community, formed by husband and wife, becomes sign and symbol of God’s ever faithful love for his people by fulfilling the command of Jesus to evangelize the world by living the law of love.

 It ought to be clear that if the community of faith, the church, has rules for getting married which derive from the Profession of Faith, then people who come to the church to get married ought to follow them.
-Once married, there are other rules to follow which do not generally concern the tribunal.
+Once married, there are other rules to follow which do not generally concern the Tribunal.
 But those which are in place to get married are the constant concern of the Tribunal.
-In fact, in all Tribunal processes touching on marriage, the usual ‘piece’ of marriage being examined is consent, the moment in time when the rules to get married must all be in place.
-Essentially, the rules are quite simple, and can be found in numerous church documents, from the Catechism and Code cited above to hundreds of books and pamphlets published for the education and preparation of young people middle aged people, and older people who want to ‘get married’.
+In fact, in many Tribunal processes touching on marriage, the usual ‘piece’ of marriage being examined is consent, the moment in time when the rules to get married must all be in place.
+Essentially, the rules are quite simple, and can be found in numerous church documents, from the Catechism and Code cited above to hundreds of books and pamphlets published for the education and preparation of young people, middle aged people, and older people who want to get married.

 So what are these simple rules?
-For a fuller exposition, see the article in this web page that discusses the grounds for a nullity of consent, but at root there are four issues of greatest concern:
+For a fuller exposition, see the EXPLANATION OF THE GROUNDS OF NULLITY document on this web page (see the “Guidance Documents” tab) that discusses the grounds for a nullity of consent, but at root there are four issues of greatest concern: